heitor57/poi-rss/README.md

 # Overview

-This is a repository that contains POI (Point of interest) recommendators and diversifiers.
+This is a repository that contains POI (Point of interest) recommenders and diversifiers.

 # Setup